de-Boer-Lab/hashFrag/README.md

 hashFrag is a scalable command-line tool to help users address homology-based data leakage during model development.
 The general workflow involves identifying “candidate” pairs of sequences exhibiting high similarity with [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), filtering these candidates based on a specified similarity threshold, and then using the resulting homology information to mitigate the potential occurrences of data leakage in existing or newly-created splits.

 Local alignment scores are used to quantify the degree of homology between a pair of sequences.
-By default, the alignment score will be derived from the top BLAST alignment result for a pair of sequences, which we refer to as "hashFrag-lightning" mode (see Basic usage).
+By default, the alignment score will be derived from the top BLAST alignment result for a pair of sequences, which we refer to as `lightning` mode (see Basic usage).
 However, users also have the option to manually compute alignment scores to be used in downstream steps for added control over the homology search process.
-This version, referred to as “hashFrag-pure” mode, can lead to improved recall when using exact alignment scores (see Advanced usage and `/tutorial` for more details).
+This version, referred to as `pure` mode, can lead to improved recall when using exact alignment scores (see Advanced usage and `/tutorial` for more details).

 # Installation